-BEREC will in preparing its new MTS for the period 2021-2023, consider the strategic value and options to adopt a longer-term strategic outlook when it comes to its Work Programmes.
+In preparing its new Strategy, BEREC will consider the strategic value and options to adopt a longer-term strategic outlook when it comes to its Work Programmes.

 Given the amount of work for BEREC coming out of the EECC for 2019-2020, a number of important proposals will not be possible to initiate in 2020.
 In order not to lose track of such potential workstreams, this section includes items, which BEREC may take forward in its Outline BEREC Work Programme 2021 or in subsequent Work Programmes.
 The list will be reviewed and updated as appropriate, however BEREC cannot commit to the exact scope of any of the proposals should they be included in future years' work.